Yamini2001/LeetCode-Solutions/README.md

    ## Largest Magic Square
    Given an m x n integer grid, return the size (i.e., the side length k) of the largest magic square that can be found within this grid.

+   ## Maximum Side Length of a Square with Sum Less than or Equal to Threshold
+   Given a m x n matrix mat and an integer threshold, return the maximum side-length of a square with a sum less than or equal to threshold or return 0 if there is no such square.